HEARING LOSS

 Studies have shown that people typically wait between seven to ten years after noticing signs of hearing loss before deciding to take action to improve their hearing.
 It is understandable, then, why it can take time to get used to hearing more sounds again, once the person obtains hearing aids.

-There are many options available for those who seek to improve their ability to hear and communicate.
+Thankfully, there are many options available for those who seek to improve their ability to hear and communicate.

 There are a lot of techniques to improve communication in different listening environments, whether when watching TV, communicating in noisy places, using the phone, attending meetings, etc.